jamesthesnake/jamesthesnake.github.io/_posts/2024-05-13-protein-language-model.md

 Most of these models use BERT-like architectures and denoising autoencoding training objectives, i.e., they are pre-trained by corrupting input tokens in some way and trying to reconstruct the original sequence.
 Examples of such models include TCR-BERT, epiBERTope, ESM, ProtTrans or ProteinBERT.
 After pre-training to generate embeddings, these models are further refined through supervised learning techniques to address various downstream tasks in protein engineering (secondary structure and contact prediction, remote homology detection, post-translation and biophysical properties prediction)

+Unlike encoder models, decoder models adopt autoregressive training, a method where models are trained to predict subsequent words based on a given context.
+The most well-known of these types of models are, you guessed it, the GPT-x models.

+An early example of the GPT style decoder models in the protein world is ProtGPT2, trained on 50M sequences with 738 parameters.

+Did it work?

+Kind of.
+ProtGPT2 managed to generate sequences with characteristics similar to those of natural proteins.
+The amino acid types and frequencies closely matched those in nature, and the sequences exhibited a comparable balance between ordered (stable) and disordered (flexible) regions.
+And visual inspection of the structural superimposition showed that generated proteins preserved some of the binding sites, which is essential for functionality.
+So, although the generated sequences looked a lot of natural proteins, it's hard to say if they really functioned like one.
+It was quickly outpaced by bigger and better models.

+Conditional transformers
+While ProGPT2 leverages a GPT2-like architecture for general protein sequence generation, newer approaches have been developed that integrate deeper biological contexts during the training phase.
+These methods ensure the patterns learned are not only statistically correct but also biologically meaningful.
+Protein models can be conditioned in two main ways: i) by conditioning on sequences, or ii) by conditioning on the structure of the proteins.

+Conditioning on sequence:
+The development of Conditional TRansformer Language (CTRL), an autoregressive model that includes conditional tags, marked a significant advance in NLP.
+These tags allow for targeted text generation without requiring input sequences.
+Known as control codes, these tags significantly refine the influence over genre, topic, or style, marking a major advance toward targeted text generation.

+So naturally, CTRL was soon adapted to a dataset of 281 million protein sequences.
+The resulting model, named ProGen, employs UniProtKB Keywords as conditional tags.
+These tags span ten categories such as ‘biological process’, ‘cellular component’, and ‘molecular function’, encompassing over 1,100 terms.
+ProGen achieved perplexities on par with high-quality English language models, even when generating sequences for protein families not included in its training set.

+ProGen's performance shows significant advances in our ability to design proteins that behave like natural ones.
+This model has successfully created protein sequences that function effectively, as proven by rigorous tests where they performed as well or better than naturally occurring proteins.
+Specifically, ProGen was able to:

+Create proteins that match the energy efficiency and structural accuracy of naturally occurring proteins.
+Generate variations of a specific protein domain that proved to be more effective than random variations, suggesting a high degree of predictive accuracy and utility in practical applications.